 How to be a Rockbrook Girl

-The last night of camp is the spirit fire, which is a longstanding tradition at Rockbrook.
-It’s really wonderful because girls reflect on all that they’ve accomplished and all that they’ve experienced during their session here.
+The last night of camp is a spirit fire, which is a long tradition at Rockbrook.
+Girls reflect on all that they’ve accomplished and all that they’ve experienced during their session.
 Through their time at Rockbrook, we hope that our campers have gained a greater sense of self and feel more connected with the natural world and each other.

 Pretty much everything about Rockbrook is amazing.
 It’s just a big, happy place for everyone to enjoy themselves and discover themselves.